MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-groups-manage-windows-feature-update-release.md

 1. Select **Devices** from the left navigation menu.
 1. Under the **Windows Autopatch** section, select **Release management**.
 1. In the **Release management** blade, under the **Release schedule** tab, select **Windows feature updates**.
 1. In the **Windows feature updates** blade, you can see all the information about the releases.
-The columns are described the in the following table:
+The columns are described in the following table:

 | Status | Description |
 | ----- | ----- |